AtomicConductor/AtomicConductor.github.io/docs/client_tools/deadline.md

 [^1]: It is possible to upload the files at the same time as submitting the job without using the uploader daemon.
 This can be configured in the Conductor config.
 However, this method is not recommended when submitting jobs via Deadline due to the potentially long wait times.*

 !!!note
-    *There are a few key differences between regular on-site Deadline workers and Conductor workers:*
+    *There are a few key differences between regular on-site Deadline Workers and Conductor Workers:*

-    - Conductor workers are not directly accessible like other workers.
+    - Conductor Workers are not directly accessible like other Workers.
 They are run from within the Conductor infrastructure.
 They don't have an exposed IP/hostname and therefore, remote commands do not work.
-    - Conductor workers can only render the jobs they're assigned.
+    - Conductor Workers can only render the jobs they're assigned.
 If you try to render a different job, it will fail (as none of the files are available to it).
-    - Conductor workers will manage themselves.
+    - Conductor Workers will manage themselves.
 They'll start-up and shut down as needed

 ##Licensing
-As of Deadline 10.1, Deadline workers running on AWS instances don't require any licenses.
+As of Deadline 10.1, Deadline Workers running on AWS instances don't require any licenses.
 Licensing of DCC's and all other software is managed by Conductor and included in the cost.

 ##Supported software